SciLifeLab/standalone_scripts/README.md

 * click
 * Flowcell_Parser: SampleSheetParser

-### index_suggester.py
-Given a list of adapters, tries to find the ones that cause the smallest collisions.
-Primarily looks at what adapters cause the collision latest, secondarily picks the adapter set where the most frequent nucleotide has the least presence.
-Currently hardcoded to work from https://docs.google.com/spreadsheets/d/1jMM8062GxMh9FZdy7oi8WFVv3AYyCRPdOG6jwej0mOo/edit#gid=0 ; but can easily be adapted to read a text file instead.

-###### Dependencies

-* json
-* gspread
-* oauth2client

 ### repooler.py
 Calculates a decent way to re-pool samples in the case that the amount of clusters from each